AnyChart/docs.anychart.com/Basic_Charts_Types/Spline_Area_Chart.md

 Like in the regular area chart, the area between the line segments and the X-axis is filled with a color or a pattern to emphasize the magnitude of change over time.

-The Spline Area and Area chart types share all the settings, so this article explains just how to create a basic spline area chart.
-To learn more, see the [Area Chart](Area_Chart) article.
+The Spline Area and Area chart types share all the settings, so this article explains just how to create a basic Spline Area chart.
+Learn more: [Area Chart](Area_Chart).

+See also:

+* [General Settings](General_Settings) (settings that affect all chart types)
-In addition, you can read the [General Settings](General_Settings) article and see {api:anychart.core.cartesian.series.Area}AnyChart API{api} to find a full list of methods available for the Spline Area series.
+* {api:anychart.core.cartesian.series.SplineArea}AnyChart API{api} (a full list of methods available for the Spline Area series).

 ##Quick Start

-To create a spline area series, use the {api:anychart.charts.Cartesian#splineArea}splineArea(){api} method (before, of course, you should create a chart by using {api:anychart#area}anychart.area(){api} or any other cartesian chart constructor):
+To create a Spline Area series, use the {api:anychart.charts.Cartesian#splineArea}splineArea(){api} method (before, of course, you should create a chart by using {api:anychart#area}anychart.area(){api} or any other cartesian chart constructor):

 ```
 // create a data set